libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 As long as a business continues to make things, its processes always include a definition of work, a demand for work, and the result of production.
-These categories frame not only the activities of manufacturing but also how we define the models that make each of these activities sensible.
+These categories inform the activities of manufacturing but the models of production that make each of these activities sensible.

 ## Frequently used models

-ISA-95 also describes how production _entities_ relate to one another within and across the manufacturing activities.
+ISA-95 describes how production _entities_ relate to one another within and across the manufacturing activities.
 Entities are physical or abstract objects that make up the parts and composition of a manufacturing process.
 Here are some of the most common entities.

 ### Resources

 All aspects of manufacturing involve resources.
 Without resources nothing can be done or made.
-ISA-95 Parts 1 and 2 provides a rich and extensive vocabulary for discussing resources.
+ISA-95 Parts 1 and 2 provide a rich and extensive vocabulary for discussing resources.
 Generally the resource models have the following patterns:

 * _Classes_ provide groupings and associations
 * The members of a class are objects that exist in the real world.
-These "instances" are represented with versions
+These _instances_ are represented with versions.
-* As the work executes, the _actuals define what resource was really used for a specific job
+* As the work executes, the _actuals_ define what resource was really used for a specific job.
-* These resources are part of specifications and requirements for definitions of work
+* These resources are part of specifications and requirements for definitions of work:

-All of these levels can have properties.
+All of these resource models can be extended with _properties_.

 #### Equipment

-Examples of equipment classes might be "rotating widgets".
+Examples of equipment classes might be `rotating widgets`.
 An instance,  called _Equipment,_ of this class might be `compressor-5, version 2`.
 The equipment actual could be the ID of the compressor that really performed a specific job.

 Equipment has hierarchical organization according to the role-based hierarchy and, optionally, the hierarchy scope.